Penalty kick (association football): Infringements

 In case of an infringement of the laws of the game during a penalty kick, most commonly entering the penalty area illegally, the referee must consider both whether the ball entered the goal, and which team(s) committed the offence.
-If both teams commit an offence, a rekick is taken.
+If both teams commit an offence, the penalty kick is retaken.

 The following infringements committed by the kicking team result in an indirect free kick for the defending team, regardless of the outcome of the kick: